mholling/nswtopo/README.markdown

 When the script starts it will list the scale of your map (e.g. 1:25000), its rotation, its physical size and resolution (e.g. 380mm x 240mm @ 300 ppi) and its size in megapixels.
 For a 300 pixel-per-inch image (the default), an A3 map should be about 15 megapixels.
 An unexpectedly large or small number may indicate an error in your configuration file; similarly, if no topographic layers are downloaded, this probably indicates you've incorrectly specified bounds outside NSW.

 The script will then proceed to download a large number of layers.
-A progress bar will show for each layer.
+A progress bar will show for each group of layers.
 Depending on your connection and the size of your map, an hour or more may be required.
 (I suggest starting with a small map, say 80mm x 80mm, just to familiarize yourself with the software; this should only take a few minutes.)
 Any errors received will be displayed and the layer skipped; you can run the script again to retry the skipped layers as they are usually just temporary server errors.

 You can ctrl-c at any point to stop the script; it will pick up where it left off the next time you run it, not downloading any layers that have already been downloaded.
 (Conversely, deleting an already-created layer file will cause that file to be recreated when you run the script again.)